markelog/adit/readme.md

 // Then, after awhile, you would want to close it adit.close();
 ```

+## Why?
+There is a lot of examples out there, for example, check out "[SSH Tunnel - Local and Remote Port Forwarding Explained With Examples](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html)"

+## Usage

 ## Authentification strategy
 * If `password` is defined - use it